robidasdavid/Demo-Viewer/README.md

 *Mouse Wheel* - adjust camera movement speed

-**QUESTIONS**

-If you have questions, DM **sneakyevil#1967** on discord.
+**NOTES**

 Current Versions:
 Capturer - 1.0
 Viewer - 1.0

+Some files intentionally omitted from viewer source for space concerns.

+**QUESTIONS**

+If you have questions, DM **sneakyevil#1967** on discord.